Happy-Algorithms-League/hal-cgp/README.md

 Cartesian genetic programming (CGP) in Python.

 This library implements Cartesian genetic programming in pure Python.
-It implements Python data structures to represent computational graphs in the Cartesian Genetic programming and provides one evolutionary algorithm,  (mu + lambda) evoluation strategies, to evolve a population of computational graphs given an objective function.
+It implements Python data structures to represent computational graphs in the Cartesian Genetic programming and provides one evolutionary algorithm,  (mu + lambda) evolution strategies, to evolve a population of computational graphs given an objective function.

 ![CGP Sketch](cgp-sketch.png)